What is a Traditional Thai Bamboo Tattoo?

 Tourists would approach Tattoo shops asking for a Bamboo Tattoo like Angelina.
 Tattoo Artists adapted, attaching a machine needle to the end of a chopstick, and providing what the customer wanted.
 Initially it was only the Sak Yant Designs that got the traditional hand poke Bamboo Tattoo method, using machines for other non sacred designs.

-Thai people knew this was a essentially getting a ‘prison tattoo’ presented as a sacred part of their tradition and disrespectful.
+Thai people knew this “hand poke method using bamboo” was a essentially a ‘prison tattoo’ presented as a sacred part of their tradition and disrespectful.
 But the tourist did not know, and already came with the belief that this was somehow related to an ancient and historical tradition in Thailand.

 With the high number of people trying to make a living as tattoo artists, it did not take too long before this misconception was encouraged and soon became most Tattoo Shops main source of income.

-Thailand's biggest Tourist Scam - The Traditional Thai Bamboo Tattoo
+Thailand's Tattoo Tourist Scam - The Traditional Thai Bamboo Tattoo

 1) Stolen Valor - Associating the Significance of the Real Sak Yant to Fake Bamboo Tattoo Designs